 Photo editing programs and apps handle their options differently, but the general gist of the process should be very similar across the board.
 Find the “white balance” or “color” section in your editing software of choice.
 This area should have a list or drop-down menu with all the options listed in our color temperature section.
 Alternatively, you should be able to modify color temperature and tint manually, as well as things like vibrance, saturation, and more.

 A handy option I recommend is the white balance waterdrop tool.
 You can select this option and then pick a white or neutral (gray) color within your image.
-The software will read the color you picked and bring it to its ideal white balance levels.
+The software will read the color you picked and bring it to its ideal levels.

 For a more detailed tutorial: How to edit images using Adobe Lightroom